obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 ## Example Files

-The standalone artifact includes an `examples/` folder with small XML, CSV, and Excel files that can be used for testing the tools before preparing your own metadata.
+The release package includes an `examples/` folder with small XML, CSV, and Excel files that can be used for testing the tools before preparing your own metadata.